tymyrddin/purple/source/docs/audits/supportive/arrows-shields.md

 # Arrows and shields

 CWE, CAPEC, and MITRE ATT&CK describe attacks, vulnerabilities, and tactics.
 ISO 27001 and NIS2 describe what organisations must do to protect against them.
-In other words: one set labels the arrows, the other sets the shields.
+One set labels the arrows, the other sets the shields.

 This page covers IT attack categories.
 OT/ICS attack patterns (ATT&CK for ICS, protocol abuse, firmware